dannydeezy/twitter-imposters/README.md

     access_token_secret: ''
 };
 ```
 4. Run the app with the username of the legitimate account you want to find imposters for.
 Script will prompt you if you'd like to report them.
+Note this will create a folder called `images` and save some profile pictures there.
 ```
 node find.js pierre_rochard
 ```